 However, there is another picturesque location is at Starboat Cove.
 It’s a short 15-minute walk east from the lighthouse where there is a sign for a steep path that takes you down to the beach area.
 At low tide, this is the perfect area to have a picnic and enjoy the view that extends from the Lions Gate Bridge to the University of British Columbia to Vancouver Island on a clear day.

 Today was not that day as we had the pleasure of experiencing light snow flurries on while on the trail.

 During our second outing, we headed to the Capilano Suspension Bridge.
 My curiosity was peaked if for no other reason you hear so many recommendations to visit this place.
 Well…I can see why.
 It’s amazing.

 Going this time of the year we had the double pleasure of seeing it wrapped in holiday lights.
 But honestly, although the lights were festive they couldn’t compete with the natural beauty and spectacle of the bridge.
 What I wasn’t aware of was the deep history of this place.

 In 1888, George Grant Mackay, a Scottish civil engineer and land developer, arrived in the young city of Vancouver in Canada.
 Mackay purchased 6,000 acres of dense forest on either side of Capilano River and built a cabin on the very edge of the canyon wall.
 In 1889 he suspended a footbridge made of hemp rope and cedar planks across the canyon with the help of August Jack Khahtsahlano and a team of horses who swam the ropes across the river.
 The ropes were then pulled up the other side and anchored to huge buried cedar logs.

 But this is just the start.
-What happens afterwards reads like a soup opera; much too long to go into detail here, but you read the full story here.
+What happens afterward reads like a soap opera; much too long to go into detail here, but you read the full story here.